 What hosting options does Adobe Campaign support?
 How do each of them handle data storage and security?

 Adobe Campaign can be hosted on either Microsoft Azure or Amazon Web Services (AWS).
-And wherever it’s hosted, Campaign securely stores and manages your data, following industry-standard practices for security design and ensuring that only SOC 2–certified data centers are used for hosting.
+And wherever it’s hosted, Campaign securely shops and manages your data, following industry-standard practices for security design and ensuring that only SOC 2–certified data centres are used for hosting.
 Our hosting servers use non-routable private addressing and firewalls to prevent individual servers from being accessed.
-Plus, your data can only be accessed via multi-factor authentication by authorized individuals.
+Plus, your data can only be accessed via multi-factor authentication by authorised individuals.

 How does Adobe Campaign support authentication management?

 Adobe Campaign enables single sign-on using SAML 2.0, letting you use your existing directory services and identity provider.
 For Campaign Standard, you can use the single sign-on protocol for Adobe Marketing Cloud.
 And for Campaign Classic, you have other options like LDAP/Active Directory.
 Plus, Campaign supports two-factor authentication, password complexity enforcement and access restriction to a particular range of IP addresses.

 We provide a robust set of REST APIs for Campaign Standard and web services SOAP APIs for Campaign Classic.
 This gives you flexibility to integrate with almost any system.
 You can also choose to use your own third-party ETL tool like Informatica or Microsoft SQL Server Integration Services.
 Integrate with the Adobe Mobile SDK to enhance your mobile apps so they can register subscribers and collect and send their data to Campaign.
 On top of all this, our Adobe Exchange marketplace offers several third-party connectors, extensions, scripts and apps to enhance your Campaign capabilities.